What is the difference between an issue and a completeness gap?

 export wizard.
 Review your export settings and resolve critical issues before final reporting.

-What is a bill issue?
+What is a data quality issue?

 duplicate, missing usage data, or an unmatched account.
 Each issue has a type, severity, and

-How do I resolve a bill issue?
+How do I resolve a data quality issue?

 include comparing duplicates, editing data, dismissing the issue, or reporting it to support.